mvolkmann/blog/src/zig.md

   In place of these, Zig uses code that runs at compile-time, indicated by the `comptime` keyword.

+- Having only one way to accomplish each task.

 Zig includes:

 - a package manager